 The Sur-tax levied under these Regulations shall apply to all goods imported into Ethiopia except those exempted under Article 5 of these Regulations:

-Article 3.
-Rate of the Sur-tax: without prejudice to Article 5 of these Regulations, Surtax of 10% shall be levied and collected on goods imported.
+Without prejudice to Article 5 of these Regulations, Surtax of 10% shall be levied and collected on goods imported.

 The basis of computation for the sur-tax levied under these Regulations shall be the Aggregate of: